Jay-Mehta-Simform/cockatiel-poc/README.md

 - It is generally better to perform retries locally using Cockatiel than to rely on the user attempting retries over the network.

-- Timeout utilizes AbortSignal under the hood, which means it won't be effective in cases of synchronous code.
+- Timeout in Cockatiel utilizes AbortSignal under the hood, which means it won't be effective in cases of synchronous code.
 Although synchronous code is rare in Node.js, it can still lead to unexpected behavior if you try to use the policy on it.

   It's important to note that the timed-out function does not get deregistered or terminated, so don't assume that if it has timed out, there will be no consequences.

-- Bulkhead might be challenging to understand if you dig deeper since Node.js does not have the traditional concurrency seen in multi-threaded languages.
+- Bulkhead in Cockatiel might be challenging to understand if you dig deeper since Node.js does not have the traditional concurrency seen in multi-threaded languages.

   If a function returns a promise, the function execution completes, and the executionSlot of the bulkhead policy becomes available.
 However, this does not account for pending promises that are still waiting in the microtask queue.

 - In my opinion, Fallback has very few to no use cases, as errors and failures can be handled just as easily with built-in tools.

+- Opossum might be a very useful tool to add to serverless environment such as Knative or AWS Lambda, or any container based platform, where the container being deployed.

 </details>